H2CO3/steelsafe/README.md

 that salts and nonces are ever repeated during regular, personal use, given the relatively small number of entries, [compared to the number of possible salts or nonces][5].
-Yet, to avoid catastrophic failure of the key derivation, encryption, and authentication mechanisms, it is **strongly recommended that you do no re-use master passwords across databases.** As always, you are advised to employ password management best practices with your encryption (master) password(s).
+Yet, to avoid catastrophic failure of the key derivation, encryption, and authentication mechanisms, it is **strongly recommended that you do not re-use master passwords across databases.** If you are only using a single database, as most users will, this criterion is automatically fulfilled.

+As always, you are advised to employ password management best practices with your master (encryption and decryption) password(s) as well.

 What we technically _could_ do is add another level of **database-global** salt to the key derivation process.
 This would be equivalent with a longer salt, but it still wouldn't,